 The Group's use of derivative contracts is outlined in Note 5.3.
 The Group is exposed to counterparty credit risk on derivative contracts.
 The counterparty credit risk is affected by the nature of the trades, the counterparty, netting, and collateral arrangements.
 Credit risk from derivatives is mitigated where possible (typically for financial institutions counterparties, but less frequently for corporate or government counterparties) through netting agreements, whereby derivative assets and liabilities with the same counterparty can be offset and cleared with Central Counterparties (CCPs).
-The International Swaps and Derivative agreements) are used by the Group as an agreement for documenting Over-the-Counter (OTC) derivatives.
+The International Swaps and Derivatives Association (ISDA) Master Agreement (or other derivative agreements) are used by the Group as an agreement for documenting Over-the-Counter (OTC) derivatives.